 Talent washing flask, with PBS container visible in frame

-Talent adding trypsin-EDTA to flask, with trypsin-EDTA container visible in frame
+Talent adding trypsin-EDTA to flask, with trypsin-EDTA container visible in frame (TXT: 45 min at 37°C)

 When the cells have detached, stop the reaction with 7 milliliters of fresh culture medium per flask [1] and count the cells from each culture [2].

 Talent adding medium to flask, with medium container visible in frame

-Talent adding cells to automatic cell counter
+Talent adding cells to an counting slide and putting it in an automatic cell counter

 Resuspend the cells to 4 x 105 cells/milliliter of cell culture medium [1] and perform two-fold serial dilutions of the cells as indicated [2-TXT].